GibzB/CloudChallenge/README.md

 - Used a bash script to download selected data from a large public data set(US Bureau of Transport Statistics (BTS) website).
 - Stored the data in Cloud Storage
 - Loaded data into Google BigQuery

+## Cloud Run
+Cloud Run is a managed compute platform that enables you to run stateless containers that are invocable via HTTP requests.
+Cloud Run is serverless: it abstracts away all infrastructure management, so you can focus on what matters most — building great applications.

+Cloud Run automatically and horizontally scales your container image to handle the received requests, then scales down when demand decreases.

+Knative, letting you choose to run your containers either fully managed with Cloud Run, or in your Google Kubernetes Engine cluster with Cloud Run on GKE.

+#### Lessons Learnt
+- Deployed an application packaged in a container image to Cloud Run.